-There is one review with a rating of 4.
+There are 3 reviews with an average rating of 4.

 To ensure high-quality reviews and ratings, we moderate every review.
 To write a review, you must include a valid e-mail address.
 We will not post your e-mail address, and we will never give it to anyone else or use it to spam you.
 We might send you an e-mail to verify the information in your review.

 1. Proven capability.
 This software is a spin off from a well established company.
 Not only that, it has been developed and supported by RS Components for a long time.
 It is regularly updated and bugs fixed.

 2. No limitations.
 Absolutely no limits in size, number of components, pins.
 You name it.